How to Find a Therapist Covered by Insurance in Canada (2026)

 5. Discover therapists covered by your insurance

-Once you determine the designations you're covered for, a quick internet search on that designation + your city will likely pull up some results.
-Most therapist governing bodies have directories of their therapists on their website.
+Once you determine the designations you're covered for, check whether your insurance plan has a preferred network of providers.
+Some plans offer better reimbursement rates to therapists in their networks, which can reduce your out-of-pocket costs.
+A quick internet search on that designation and your city will also pull up additional options, and most therapist governing bodies have directories of their members on their websites.

 On First Session, a Canadian platform for finding the right therapist, you can:

-- Filter therapists by license: Psychologist, Registered Social Worker, Registered Psychotherapist, etc.
+• Filter therapists by license: Psychologist, Registered Social Worker, Registered Psychotherapist, Canadian Certified Counsellor, etc.

-- See your therapist's price per session, their real time availability, and book a free consultation instantly
+• See your therapist's price per session, their real-time availability, and book a free consultation or full session instantly

 6. Choose a therapist who is the right fit

-Once you have found therapists who know you have coverage for, it's important to choose a therapist who is a good fit.
+Once you have found therapists who know you have coverage for, it's important to choose a therapist who is a good fit for your care and treatment goals.

 In the field of therapy, there is a term called the "therapeutic alliance" which refers to the client-therapist relationship.
-This is perhaps the most important factor when it comes to a successful outcome in therapy.
+This is perhaps the most important factor when it comes to treatment success.
 In other words, who your therapist is, and how you relate to them matters!

-At First Session, every therapist listed is vetted by our team, and each therapist profile has a short introductory video to help you get a sense for who the therapist is.
-The videos really help to get a sense for whether you'll match well with a therapist before making any time investment in a free consultation or a full session.
+At First Session, every therapist listed is vetted by our team, and each therapist's profile has a short introductory video to help you get a sense of who the therapist is.
+The videos are a great resource for gauging whether you'll connect well with a therapist before making any time investment in a free consultation or a full session.

 7. Pay for therapy and get reimbursed